kevinwshin/French-House-Manual/README.md

 Chef pots, bowls, and cutting boards are not to be removed from the kitchen by any member of the house.
 Pots, cutting boards and bowls (the metal mixing bowls or large plastic bowls) should always remain in the kitchen.
 Tupperware can be used as an alternative.

 ### Dinners
 Dinners are served Sunday through Thursday night at 7:00 PM.
-A veggie option is not guaranteed, but a Kitchen Manager may request cooks accomodate.
+A veggie option is not guaranteed, but a Kitchen Manager may request cooks accommodate.
 You may request a save plate if you are not home for dinner, but you must clean it regardless of if you eat the food.

 If labor does not allow for five cooks per week, the Labor Czar may cut a meal with consent of the house.

-While the chefs of the house are making their food from 5-7:00 PM, the house kitchen should not be used unless you have no other recourse AND the chefs' permission.
-Similarly, if surfaces are being cleaned, do not take it upon yoursef to prepare a five-course feast and delay the person cleaning. you may cook only with the cleaner's permission.
+While the chefs of the house are making their food from 5-7:00 PM, the house kitchen should not be used unless you have no other recourse *and* the chefs' permission.
+Similarly, if surfaces are being cleaned, do not take it upon yourself to prepare a five-course feast and delay the person cleaning.
+You may cook only with the cleaner's permission.
 Use proper discretion and politeness when someone is doing their labor - if your duty is to clean the bathroom, you certainly wouldn't appreciate someone using it in the middle of that time.

 ### Personal Food
 All personal food in the fridge, freezer, or shelf must be labeled with the owner's initials and the date the food was placed there.
 Alcohol does not require initials.

 Bagged food will be kept for up to one month after its marked date.
-Resaurant leftovers will only be left for 1 week.
+Restaurant leftovers will only be left for 1 week.
 Any food that is rotten or past its expiration date will be thrown out, regardless of the date it was labeled.

-Food in the freezer will be moved to the guff freezer if it was labeled in a prior semester.
-Fridge clean will never throw out new items, but it is the responsibility of the owner of the personal food to accurately label or relabel their items.
+Food in the freezer will be moved to the Guff Freezer if it was labeled in a prior semester.
+Fridge Clean will never throw out new items, but it is the responsibility of the owner of the personal food to accurately label or relabel their items.

 ### Save Plates
 Anyone requesting a save plate must write their initials in the appropriate box on the whiteboard before dinner is served on the requested day.
 Save plates will then be protected for 24 hours after the meal and become guff after this period.
 Failure to eat or otherwise clean your save plate after 48 hours will result in a Personal Mess Fine, though the save plate may be moved to the personal fridge to work around this problem.